 How does cognitive dissonance affect decision-making?

 Cognitive dissonance occurs when a person believes in two contradictory things at the same time.
 Within investment and in other areas, not resolving it can lead to irrational decision-making.
 Dissonance is an inevitable consequence of making a decision, but accepting it could lead to better choices.
-Cognitive dissonance can affect people in many ways.

 The effects may be related to the discomfort of one's own dissonance or to the defense mechanisms that a person adopts to deal with it.
 Cognitive dissonance refers to a situation that involves conflicting attitudes, beliefs, or behaviors.
 This causes a sense of mental discomfort that leads to an alteration in one of the attitudes, beliefs or behaviors to reduce discomfort and restore balance.
 The theory of cognitive dissonance has been extensively researched in several situations to develop the basic idea in more detail, and several factors have been identified that may be important in changing attitudes.